mikegehard/ai-assisted-agile-agents/README.md

 ## Random thoughts

 * Creating a "steel thread" from "Hello World" application to staging environment allows for faster iteration later because:
     * You can focus on deployment without other complexities
     * You can run the acceptance tests in staging, which should be as close to production as possible, to ensure that nothing is broken
-                * This also allows for any change to stating to be deployed to production when required
+        * This also allows for any change to staging to be deployed to production when required